Cloud Setup

 Setting up gce_admin

-Before its first usage, the gce_admin tool needs to be configured.
+Before its first use, the gce_admin tool needs to be configured.
 You can do this by editing <XLT>/config/gce_admin.properties.
 The most important property you need to set here is the project id, which should be the same project you set earlier in gcloud:

 xlt.gce.projectId = my-project-1